 To make things even more confusing, some people can carry the virus without ever

 getting any mono symptoms.
-Even if they don't know they have the infection, they can
+So they may not know they have been infected, but they

-Health experts aren't sure how long people with mono stay contagious after symptoms
+or even longer.
+Health experts aren't sure how long people with mono stay contagious

-are gone.
-They believe that people can spread the infection for many months after
+after symptoms are gone, but it seems they can spread the infection for months after

 Sometimes the dormant virus can "wake up" and find its way into a person's